awkwardblackcoder/beginner-javascript-notes/variables.md

     console.log(JayZ); // error: JayZ is not defined console.log(beyonce); // Hi, I'm Beyonce!

-We will get an error because `JayZ` is not available outside the function and also `JayZ` has no business being out of breath off stage.
-Keep up Jay Z, geesh! `JayZ` would be available only when the `onStage()` function is called.
+We will get an error because Jay Z is not available outside the function and also Jay Z has no business being out of breath off stage.
+Keep up Jay Z, geesh!
+Jay Z would only be available when the onStage() function is called.

+Also, the beyonce variable inside the onStage() function can only be accessed inside the function.
+Outside of the function, beyonce's value is "Hi, I'm Beyonce!".
+She can't be Sasha Fierce until she's onStage() or until onStage() function is called.

-As you can see within the above variable, `var` can be re-declared and updated.
+_As you can see within the above variable, var can be re-declared and updated._

 That means we can do something like this: